synonymdev/beignet/README.md

 	protocol: EProtocol.ssl,
 };

-// Use testnet (Defaults to mainnet) const network = ENetworks.testnet;
+// Use a specific network (Defaults to mainnet) const network = ENetworks.mainnet;

 // Use a specific address type.
 (Defaults to EAddressType.p2wpkh) const addressType = EAddressType.p2sh;